legal resources necessary to hold negligent facilities accountable.

 However, the facility “was unable to provide documentation that [the resident’s medication] serum concentration level had been drawn on [the resident] as ordered by the physician.”
 During an interview with the Regional Director of Clinical Services, it was confirmed that the resident’s medication “level had not been done for [the resident] as ordered by the physician.”

 If you suspect your loved one is being abused or neglected while a resident at Grace Healthcare of Cordova, call the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Cordova.
+Our network of attorneys fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Cordova.

 Our skilled attorneys can file and successfully resolve your victim case involving nursing home abuse or neglect and hold those that caused your loved one harm financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case to ensure your rights are protected.